polyphony-chat/docs/SPECIFICATION.md

 ## 7. Account migration

-Polyproto-core provides the feature of account migration.
-This allows users to move their accounts and all data associated with it to another home server.
-This is useful in many cases, for example when a home server is set to shut down in the future, or when a user wants to move their account to a different home server for security/trust reasons.
+Account migration allows users to move their account and associated data to another identity.
+This allows users to switch home servers while not losing ownership of messages sent by them.

 Migrating an account is done with the following steps: